MADE IN USA

 - 1 lb. each Fertilizer & Natural Dolomite (if selected)

 - 2.0 cu. ft. of Organic Potting Mix (if selected)

 - Instruction Manual with Planting Guide (view PDF)

-You can grow just about anything in an EarthBox® Root & Veg™ gardening system!
-These are the fruit, vegetables, and herbs we recommend for this growing system.
+You can grow just about anything in an EarthBox® Root & Veg™ gardening container!
+These are the vegetables, fruits, and herbs we recommend for this growing system.
 Click on any of the images to be taken to our Growing Guide page where you'll learn how to succeed at growing each crop.
 Follow the recommendations for plant placement, light, and watering guidelines to get the most out of your container gardening experience!

 The Standard 7-7-7 Fertilizer is great for all plants, but is highly recommended for growing all fruiting and root crops such as:

 - Tomatoes, Peppers, Eggplant, Squash, Carrots, Onions, Beets, Pumpkins/Gourds, Strawberries, Turnips, Okra, Garlic, Radishes, Parsnips, Rutabagas, Jicama.

 The Natural 8-3-5 Fertilizer is recommended for only growing leafy and cruciferous vegetables and her such as: